gobeyondidentity/developer-docs/docs/foundations/platform-overview.md

 Events are an immutable record of all transactions that occur in a Realm.
 Events can be exported to a number of SIEM products or viewed within your Console.

-<mark>I feel we should expand on this one a bit more, maybe a screenshot of what it looks like in the console.</mark>

 ## Policy